 Since data-driven automation is so important nowadays, data has to be valid to be accepted by processes and systems that expect it.

 Is new information entering your CRM every day in real-time or are you manually importing it?
 How often is the data “refreshed”?
 Timeliness is a crucial dimension because of the increasing need for up-to-date data.

 Similar to other dimensions, timeliness is user-defined.
 One kind of data needs to be available on a quarterly basis for financial reporting.
 Other data must not be older than 5 minutes for real-time analytics.

-Do you have the same customer recorded twice in your data set?
+Do you have the same customer recorded twice in your data set or data catalog?
 Uniqueness measures how much duplicate data there is in a given data set, either within any particular column or as whole records.
 For example, in the orders table, each order should have just one row.
 If, on the other hand, you encounter two records with the same order id, you have a duplicate.
 How did it get there?
 Someone could have mistyped the order number.
 This brings us to the next dimension: accuracy.

 Perhaps the most important dimension, accuracy refers to the number of errors in the data.
 In other words, it measures to what extent recorded data represents the truth.
 Accuracy is tricky because data might be valid, timely, unique, complete, but inaccurate.